Project ENGAGES consists of three program components:

 3. Science Training for Teachers.
 Science teachers from partner schools train with a Georgia Tech research scientist to gain exposure to engineering and science research and acquire laboratory skills.

-- Teachers have the option to be involved either in training continually over the year or only during summer months.
+- Teachers have the option to be involved either in training continually over the year or only during the summer months.

 - Teacher participants helped to develop the Project ENGAGES program and now help to co-teach the course during the summer with Georgia Tech staff to new student participants.